infinera/terraform-infinera-xr-modules/workflows/network_device_replacement/README.md

      3. The sevice intent
   3. Run the replacement procedure. ***This requires two execution steps***
      1. Execute *terraform apply* to run using the input from *AAA.auto.tfvars* or *terraform -apply -var-file="AAA.tfvars"*.
 This will update related resources and removed and any dangling resources on the devices which have same labels but different IDs.
 The TF state device IDs will be used to compare against the current device IDs in the network.
      2. Execute again *terraform apply* to run using the input from *AAA.auto.tfvars* or *terraform -apply -var-file="AAA.tfvars"*.
-This will create new resources in the replacing devices and update related resources in the affected devices.

 *main.tf* in **network_device_replacement** directory.
 Note: **Run 'terraform apply' Twice** for device replacement.
 ```